Skip to Content

 • wait in the queue, it can take anything between 30min. and 3 hours depending on the number of pilgrims.

-At the Pilgrims’ Office you can get the Certificate of Distance as well it’s similar to the Compostela paper but it includes more details; the name of the Camino you walked, when and where you started, and the total distance walked.
-The Certificate costs 3 Euro.
-You can buy a Tubo (cardboard tube) to put your Credential and Certificate in to make sure they won’t tear or get dirty.
+At the Pilgrims’ Office you can get the Certificate of Distance.
+It’s similar to the Compostela but it includes more details; the name of the Camino you walked, when and where you started, and the total distance.
+The Certificate costs 3 Euros.
+You can buy a Tubo (cardboard tube) to put your Credential and Certificate.

 Botafumeiro ceremony in the Cathedral de Santiago